NethServer/docs/administrator-manual/en/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Host and Domain Name (FQDN)
-    Type the host name and domain in which the server will operate (eg server.mycompany.com).
+    Type the host name and domain in which the server will operate (e.g. :samp:`server.mycompany.com`).

     *Note:* Domain name can only contain letters, numbers and the dash.

 IP Address
-    Type a private IP address (from RFC1918) to be assigned to the server;
+    Type a private IP address (from RFC 1918) to be assigned to the server;
-    if you want to install it in an existing network, you must provide a unused IP address valid for that network (in general you can use the first or last host inside the network range.
-Eg:
+    if you want to install it in an existing network, you must provide a unused IP address valid for that network (in general you can use the first or last host inside the network range, e.g.
     192.168.7.1 or 192.168.7.254).

 Netmask